samueldr-wip/pico-infonesPlus/README.md

 ![Image](assets/PicoInfoNesPlusPimoroni.jpeg)

-### Image: one or two player setup with usb controller and NES controller port 2
+### Image: one or two player setup with usb controller and NES controller port

-In this image the NES controller port is wired to port 2.

-For single player games: use USB controller.
+For single player games, connect either an USB controller **or** a NES controller.
+Not both!

 For two player games: Connect a USB controller for player 1 and a NES controller for player 2.